Natural diamonds are a miracle of nature.

 Formed 100 miles below the earth’s surface under rare, perfect conditions of extreme heat and pressure, natural diamonds are billions of years old.
 Early in the history of the world, massive volcanoes erupted from deep below the earth’s crust carrying these tiny crystals to the surface.

-Synthetic diamonds are man-made in factories under conditions that replicate the high pressure and temperature conditions found deep in the earth’s crust.
+Synthetic diamonds are man-made under conditions that replicate the high pressure and temperature conditions found deep in the earth’s crust.
 In the span of weeks, factories can produce carbon crystals that appear to be diamonds, but they are not genuine natural diamonds.
 Tools have been developed that allow experts to identify synthetic diamonds easily.

 Like snowflakes, each and every natural diamond is inimitable.
-No two natural diamonds are alike.